College Administration Coordinator

 - Accurately record information and data and disseminate within internal networks including committees.

-- Arrange, minute and service a range of College meetings.
+- Arranging, minuting and servicing a range of college meetings.

 - Contribute to the development and implementation of policy and procedures within own area of working.